Towards derived equivalence classification of the cluster-tilted algebras of Dynkin type D: Abstract

 \section{Abstract}

-We provide a far reaching derived equivalence classification of cluster-tilted algebras of Dynkin type D. We introduce another notion of equivalence called \emph{good mutation} equivalence which is slightly stronger than derived equivalence but is algorithmically more tractable, and give a complete classification together with normal forms.
-We also suggest normal forms for the derived equivalence classes, but some subtle questions in the derived equivalence classification remain open.
+We provide a far reaching derived equivalence classification of the cluster-tilted algebras of Dynkin type~D and suggest standard forms for the derived equivalence classes.
+We believe that the classification is complete, but some subtle questions remain open.
+We introduce another notion of equivalence called \emph{good mutation} equivalence which is slightly stronger than derived equivalence but is algorithmically more tractable, and give a complete classification together with standard forms.